Financial Accounting Manual for Federal Reserve Banks, January 2017

 In considering the above criteria and their effect on the conclusion about whether an entity is an investment company, some factors may be more or less significant than others, depending on the facts and circumstances, and therefore, more or less heavily weighted in determining whether an entity is an investment company.
 Criteria 1 through 6 may individually prevent an entity from being classified as an investment company, Criteria 7 through 16 (other factors) are to be evaluated both individually and on a combined basis.
 Any single criterion of 7 through 16 is not necessarily determinative of whether the entity is an investment company.
 All of the criteria, however, must be assessed qualitatively, and professional judgment will need to be exercised.

 This paragraph provides guidance on the valuation of financial assets and liabilities that are not held in the System Open Market Account (SOMA).
 The Reserve Banks, largely as a result of liquidity initiatives, have acquired financial assets and liabilities that are not part of SOMA.
 These financial assets and liabilities should be accounted for in accordance with GAAP applicable to commercial entities.
-In some cases, the assets are reported by a Reserve Bank through the consolidation of a variable interest entity (VIE), and the VIE, under the terms of its organization typically applies GAAP to these assets and liabilities.
-If appropriate, the Reserve Bank may accept the accounting applied by the VIE, but should review the accounting treatment in consultation with RBOPS Financial Reporting and Control Section to ensure consistent accounting for similar Bank assets.
+In some cases, the assets are reported by a Reserve Bank through the consolidation of legal entities under the terms of its organization typically applies GAAP to these assets and liabilities.
+If appropriate, the Reserve Bank may accept the accounting applied by the VIE, but should review the accounting treatment in consultation with RBOPS Accounting Policy and Operations Section to ensure consistent accounting for similar Bank assets.